thetatoken/theta-edge-store-demos/demos/website/README.md

 To visit the site, open a browser and navigate to http://127.0.0.1:7001/index.html

-You should see Web App in your browser, similar to the following:
+You should see Web App in your browser similar to the following:

 ![Web App Hosting Demo](../../docs/showcase/04-web-app-hosting.png)